keboola/developers-docs/extend/common-interface/sandbox.md

 existing configuration (`config` node)
   - the source data are exported unlimited -- this can lead to large data folders!
   - the format of the configuration in the data folder was defined when the component was registered
-- both of the Sandbox and Input call create a job (which gets executed automatically) which produces a `data.zip` file in your *Storage* -- *File Uploads*
+- both the Sandbox and Input call create a job (which gets executed automatically) which produces a `data.zip` file in your *Storage* -- *File Uploads*
   - you can extract the `data.zip` folder and map that folder to your dockerized application
   - the `data.zip` contains the input tables and files, their manifests and configuration file